 Audit Committee.
 The responsibilities of the Audit Committee include reviewing: (a) the financial reports and other financial information provided by the Company to any governmental body or the public; (b) the Company's systems of internal controls regarding finance, accounting, legal compliance and ethics that management and the Board have established; (c) the Company's auditing, accounting and financial reporting processes generally; and (d) the terms of transactions between the Company and related parties.
 The Audit Committee also performs such other functions as the Board may from time to time assign to the committee.
 In performing its duties, the committee seeks to maintain an effective working relationship with the Board, the independent accountants and management of the Company.
 The specific duties and functions of the Audit Committee are set forth in the Audit Committee Charter.
-The Charter is reviewed annually and updated as necessary to reflect changes in regulatory requirements, authoritative guidelines, and evolving practices.
+This charter is reviewed annually and updated as necessary to reflect changes in regulatory requirements, authoritative guidelines, and evolving practices.

-The report of the Audit Committee is included in this proxy statement.
+The report of the Audit Committee is included in this Proxy Statement.

 Compensation Committee.
 The primary responsibilities of the Compensation Committee are: (a) to review and recommend to the Board the compensation of the Chief Executive Officer and other officers of the Company; (b) to review executive bonus plan allocations; (c) to oversee and advise the Board on the adoption of policies that govern the Company's compensation programs; (d) to oversee the Company's administration of its equity-based compensation and other benefit plans; and (e) to approve grants of stock options to officers and employees of the Company under its stock option plans.
 The Board determines whether the Compensation Committee will take action as a committee or will make recommendations to the Board.
-In fiscal 2010, the Compensation Committee determined the compensation of the Company's executive officers and delegated compensation determinations for other employees to Charles R. Morrison, the Company's President and Chief Executive Officer.
-It is the Company's practice to have the Chief Executive Officer make recommendations to the Compensation Committee with regard to compensation for its other executive officers.
+In fiscal 2012, the Compensation Committee determined the compensy's practice to have the Chief Executive officers make recommendations to the Company's practice to have the Chief Executive Officer make recommendations to the Compensation for its other executive officers.
 The specific duties and functions of the Compensation Committee are set forth in its charter.
-This charter is reviewed annually and updated as necessary to reflect changes in regulatory requirements, authoritative guidelines and evolving practices.